Knook Castle: Archaeology

 Excavations at the hillfort and the surrounding areas have revealed many items from Neolithic, Bronze Age, Iron Age and Romano-British periods.
 Most of the various finds discovered are now preserved at the Wiltshire Museum in Devizes.

 Most recently in the 1950s, the archaeologist Leslie Grinsell has reviewed and indexed the site and surrounding features.
 Earlier excavations by Sir Richard Colt Hoare and William Cunnington in the 1800s revealed most of the various finds and interments.
 However, as the three-age system had not yet been introduced, they were unable to date their finds and therefore were at a disadvantage when trying to interpret them.
 The following table includes for details of the nearby surrounding tumuli, barrows, and other ancient features.
 The tumuli and barrows are referenced by Grinsells reference system which uses the original parish name.
-Only the Knook referenced sites are shown here although there are many other Grinsell referenced tumuli also to be found nearby which fall into the adjacent parishes of Chitterne, Codford, and Heytesbury; some of which form part of the Aston Valley Barrow Cemetery, some 2000m to the southeast of the hillfort.
+Only the Knook referenced sites are shown here although there are many other Grinsell referenced tumuli also to be found nearby which fall into the adjacent parishes of Chitterne, Codford, and Heytesbury; some of which form part of the Aston Valley Barrow Cemetery, some 2000m to the south-east of the hillfort.